DmitryDzz/calculator-comrade/index.md

 Yes, all these calculator apps can summarize, multiply and many many more, but do you remember that an old pocket 4-bit calculator could be used as a counter?
 Just press `1 + =` and get `2`, then press again `=` and get `3` and so on.

 Or do you know that you can get a square number by pressing `× =`?
-And you don't need an X² button.
+So you don't need an X² button.
 And `3 × = =` will return `27`.
 That is 3³.
 And you do not need the X³ button either.

 To change sign press `– =`.
 To get the result of 1/X operation press `÷ =`.
 Read more about these and other forgotten spells on [Tips & Tricks](tips-n-tricks/) page.